Direct High-Resolution Imaging of Earth-Like Exoplanets: In Situ Imaging

 Optical data return from 4.24 ly is equally prohibitive.
-Even if the probe repurposes a portion of its $(4\,{\rm m}\times 4\,{\rm m})$ lightsail as a transmitter aperture at 1550 nm—narrowing the diffraction‐limited beam divergence to
+Even if the probe repurposes a portion of its $(4\,{\rm m}\times 4\,{\rm m})$ lightsail as a transmitter aperture at 1550 nm---narrowing the diffraction-limited beam divergence to

-—the free‐space path loss over 4.24 ly remains on the order of 450 dB.
+---the free-space path loss over 4.24 ly remains on the order of 450 dB.
 With \(P_{\rm tx}=1\)\,W, the 30 m ground receiver would collect only \(\mathcal{O}(10)\) phot s\(^{-1}\), corresponding to a few bits s\(^{-1}\) under ideal conditions.
-Even over a full \(\sim1\)\,h flyby, this amounts to only \(\sim10^4\) bits—far too little to transmit more than a handful of low‐resolution frames. \cite{Chen2017,BorraMuirhead2020}
+Even over a full \(\sim1\)\,h flyby, this amounts to only \(\sim10^4\) bits---far too little to transmit more than a handful of low-resolution frames. \cite{Chen2017}